-Whitehorse Council’s Health and Family Services department uses the app Tiqbiz to communicate with parents, grandparents and carers living in the city of Whitehorse.
-By downloading the app onto your portable device you can be notified about family events and programs, parenting information forums, maternal and child health information, parenting young people information and much more.
+Whitehorse Council uses the app FlexiBuzz to communicate with families living in the City of Whitehorse.
+By downloading the app you can be notified about relevant Whitehorse family events and programs, our Parenting Information Forum program, Maternal and Child Health and Immunisation Information, Parenting Youth information, plus much more.

 The Parenting Information Forum Program is a program that delivers 2 hour information forums on a range of topics for parents, grandparents and carers of children and adolescents.
 Whitehorse Council’s Health and Family Services department invites a range of guest speakers to reflect the diverse range of parenting approaches that individuals, communities and cultures may hold within Whitehorse.
 The program aims to achieve great outcomes for families, children and young people and reflects Council’s belief that effective parenting matters to a child’s lifelong development and overall wellbeing.